VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Push-messages/Objects/FcmSettingsType.md

 # FcmSettingsType ==~object~==

-The `FcmSettingsType` defines the structure of Firebase Cloud Messaging (FCM) settings.
+This type defines the structure of Firebase Cloud Messaging (FCM) settings.

 ## Fields